Guide to CISM Certification

 Information security governance

 There are more than 48,000 CISM-certified professionals worldwide, according to ISACA, the global association that offers the credential [1].
-Indeed, an employment site, notes that CISM is one of the most in-demand certifications within the information security world.
-Whilst it takes some time and effort to earn, gaining the CISM credential could be an effective way to move your career forward, particularly if you’d like to pursue a leadership role in cybersecurity.
+While it takes some time and effort to earn, gaining the CISM credential could be an effective way to earn a higher salary and to move your career forward, particularly if you’d like to pursue a leadership role in cybersecurity.

 Let’s take a closer look at CISM certifications and their benefits to help you decide.

-Earning a CISM certification may help demonstrate your proficiency in information security, advanced skills, and knowledge of how security fits into business goals.
-As a CISM-certified professional, you'll be able to design, implement, and manage an organisation's security network.
+Earning a CISM certification may help demonstrate your proficiency in information security and your advanced skills and knowledge of how security fits into business goals.
+As a CISM-certified professional, you'll be able to design, implement, and manage an organization's security network.
 You'll also be tasked with identifying possible threats and reducing damage in case of security breaches.

-The Certified Information Systems Security Professional (CISSP) certification is another in-demand certification offered by (ISC)², which provides registry and information management services for public records and data.
+The Certified Information Systems Security Professional (CISSP) certification is another in-demand certification offered by (ISC)² Enterprise Solutions, which provides registry and information management services for public records and data.

-While both certifications are geared toward information security professionals, CISM also requires you to demonstrate that you grasp information security from a business and technical standpoint.
-If you're looking to work with leadership or advance your career to work in management, the CISM certification could be a good option.

-CISSP certification requires you to demonstrate a technical understanding across a large list of security domains with some managerial responsibilities.
-You can pursue both certifications since they complement each other, but if you’re looking to advance to a management position, CISM is the one to earn first.

-Cybercrime cost an estimated ₹57,20,463,81,521 in damages worldwide in 2022, according to Cyber Security Ventures [3].
+Cybercrime costs an estimated $7 trillion USD in damages worldwide in 2022, according to Cybersecurity Ventures [3].
 The skyrocketing costs of cybercrime may drive steady demand for knowledgeable and skilled information security professionals.
-Cyber security Ventures also projects that the cybersecurity market will grow by 12 to 15 per cent through 2025, with increased cybersecurity spending from small businesses to huge enterprises to governments shoring up their defences against security breaches [4].
+Cybersecurity Ventures also projects that the cybersecurity market will grow by 12 to 15 percent through 2025, with increased cybersecurity spending from small businesses to huge enterprises to governments shoring up their defenses against security breaches [4].

-The job outlook varies depending on the role you’re in or are interested in pursuing.

-The average salary of CISM holders in India is ₹26.2L.
-These professionals can earn ₹23L each year or as high as ₹50L [5].
-A CISM certification can lead to a 42 percent higher salary, according to reports from ISACA [6].
+The average salary of CISM holders in Canada is $119,000 CAD [5].
+Keep in mind that salaries may be influenced by location, years of experience, and industry.

 |Pros